 - Training (practice of activating and relaxing) muscles in preparation for labor, delivery and the postpartum period

-The main components of the exercise program are:
+The main components of the pregnancy exercise program

 - Core strengthening and stabilization